-Nōku te Ao is a public awareness programme that aims to increase social inclusion and end discrimination towards people with experience of mental distress.
-One in five New Zealanders experience mental illness or addiction each year (1), Some population groups are more at risk than others: almost one in three Māori and one in four Pacific peoples (2).
-People who live with mental illness or distress are members of our whānau, they are our colleagues, loved ones and friends, and they bring invaluable contributions to our workplaces, homes, and communities every day.
+Nōku te Ao is a public awareness programme that aims to increase social inclusion and end discrimination towards people with mental distress or illness.
+One in five New Zealanders experience mental distress or addictions each year.
+Some population groups are more at risk than others — almost one in three Māori and one in four Pacific peoples experience mental distress.
+People who live with mental distress are members of our whānau; they are our colleagues, loved ones and friends; and they bring invaluable contributions to our workplaces, homes, and communities every day.

 What are the Puna Pūtea or Social Action Grants?